RidhimaGupta4/RidhimaGupta4/README.md

 I care about questions that matter.
 Not just *can we build a model* but *should we, and what does it actually tell us?*

-I'm drawn to data problems in **health, the environment, and society** — places where the analysis is genuinely hard and the stakes are real.
+I'm drawn to data problems in **health, the environment, and society**, places where the analysis is genuinely hard and the stakes are real.
 I love the full pipeline: getting my hands dirty with messy, incomplete, real-world data, building something rigorous and reproducible, and then communicating findings in a way that actually lands with people who need to act on them.

 When I'm not doing that, I'm probably overthinking my Fantasy Premier League team 🏴󠁧󠁢󠁥󠁮󠁧󠁿